safaris since 1995

-Speak to your doctor before you travel – get accurate and current advice on inoculation requirements and any recently recognized medical precautions that may be necessary.
+Speak to your doctor before you travel.
+Get accurate and current advice on inoculation requirements and any recently recognised medical precautions that may be necessary.

 Common medical concerns on safari include the following:

-caused by a mosquito borne parasite, malaria is endemic in all of our main safari areas.
-From experience we’ve found the worst time of year for malaria generally from mid February to the end of June.
+- Malaria: caused by a mosquito borne parasite, malaria is endemic in all of our main safari areas.
+East, southern and Central Africa.
+From experience we’ve found the worst time of year for malaria generally during the wet season.
 The incidence of malaria diminishes as the season gets drier and cooler but there is still a risk even at the end of the dry season before the new rains.
 The best precautions are physical barriers in the early evenings and at night (long trousers and sleeves, 30% plus deet-based repellents, mosquito nets).
-You need to watch for the symptoms for several months after your return home – it’s important to get treatment very quickly if you’ve contracted malaria.
+You need to watch for the symptoms for several weeks after your return home - it’s important to get treatment very quickly if you’ve contracted malaria.
 If you develop flu-like symptoms then get a quick and simple blood test without any delay to be on the safe side.

-a common problem when travelling in Africa.
+- Diarrhoea: a common problem when travelling in Africa.
 We’ve seen advice recommending that even salads should be washed in bottled mineral water?!
-That’s extreme, the reality is that food preparation and presentation in some of the remotest camps is better than the fare you’ll get in many well known hotels in Europe and North America.
+That’s extreme, the reality is that food preparation and presentation in some of the remotest camps is as good as you’ll get in some of the best hotels in Europe and North America.
 Just be sensible about what you eat and drink, and bring suitable medication in case.

-Sunburn: The African sun even during our southern winter from May to July is fierce.
+- Sunburn: The African sun even during our southern winter from May to July is fierce.
 Aside from the long term risks of skin cancer, a bad sunburn could spoil a safari.
-The greatest risk of serious sunburn is on the lower Zambezi canoe safaris, white water rafting at Victoria Falls and on walking safaris.
+The greatest risk of serious sunburn is on canoe and walking safaris or when you’re trekking at altitude (Mt Kenya or Kilimanjaro).
 There’s no need to get extreme with precautions unless you’re particularly sensitive to the sun.
 Be sure to bring a hat, long sleeves, strong sun barrier that suits your skin type and sunglasses.
 On canoe safaris a towel or “kikoi” covering the legs is essential.